Euro-BioImaging/EuBI-Bridge/docs/gui.md

 ## 4. Inspecting the result

-Switch to the Inspect tab to open a converted store: axis units and pixel sizes, the chunk and shard layout of each pyramid level, and the image itself in the viewer.
-Pixel sizes can be corrected here and saved back into the OME-Zarr.
+Switch to the Inspect tab to open one of the converted OME-Zarr stores from the list in the sidebar.
+In the Inspect/Metadata path, find full OME-Zarr metadata, including axis names, units, pixel sizes, the chunk and shard layout and compression per pyramid level.
+Pixel sizes and units can be corrected here and saved back into the OME-Zarr.
+Switch to the Inspect/Viewer path and visualise the OME-Zarr.
+Adjust a specific resolution layer via Zoom slider.
+Browse through the z slices or timepoints.
+Pan the frame of view using the left mouse button.
+Add or remove specific channels, and adjust the channel metadata such as colours, viewed pixel range and channel names.
+The updated visualisation metadata can also be saved back into the OME-Zarr.

 <video controls muted playsinline width="100%"
        src="https://github.com/Euro-BioImaging/EuBI-Bridge/releases/download/v0.1.2-media/inspection.mp4">